fzankl/gitbook-plugin-flexible-alerts/README.md

 ## Usage

-To use the plugin just modify an existing blockquote and prepend a line matching pattern `[!<<TypeOfAlert>>]`, using on of following types.
+To use the plugin just modify an existing blockquote and prepend a line matching pattern `[!type]`, using on of following types.
 Please see code snippets for working alerts.

 * NOTE
 * TIP